Was the Ark taken by a Judean princess to Ireland?

 If she was Zedekiah’s daughter, did she take the Ark of the Covenant with her?

-Remember it is still an “if” because there is no real evidence.
-Let us see if this is a biblical or historical possibility that the Ark was taken to Ireland.
+We must remember that this is still an if, since there is no real evidence.
+So, is it biblically or historically possible that the Ark was taken to Ireland?

-The author Conor Newman also challenged the myth when he between 1992 and 1995 carried out a non-invasive survey of Tara using modern equipment.
-The result showed that there could be no Ark hidden under the surface.
+In the 1990s, archaeologist Conor Newman challenged the myth once more.
+Between 1992 and 1995, he carried out a non-invasive survey of Tara using modern equipment.
+His results showed that no Ark could be hidden beneath the surface.

 The Biblical aspect.